-The Lab Safety pages provide department-specific information on Environment, Health, and Safety (EHS) issues for members of the MIT Department of Material Science and Engineering, excluding those members working in building 13 who fall under the CMSE EHS program.
+The Lab Safety pages provide department-specific information on Environment, Health, and Safety (EHS) issues for members of the MIT Department of Material Science and Engineering, excluding those members working in building 13 who fall under the MRL EHS program.

 For more information relating to EHS, please contact the EHS Coordinator for DMSE, Mary Lindstrom (firstname.lastname@example.org, x4-8161, 56-341d).
 Mary serves as the liaison between the department and MIT's EHS office and is a valuable resource for safety-related matters.
 She should be contacted any time EHS questions arise.

 Our department requires all lab workers to complete the Institute EHS training on Chemical Hygiene and Managing Hazardous Waste along with lab-specific safety training.
 Additional training may also be required depending on the hazards present in the laboratory space and the type of work being conducted.
 Details on required and recommended training can be found on the DMSE Training page.
 DMSE collaborates with the MIT Environmental Health and Safety (EHS) Office in managing the Departmental safety program.

 Lab Safety Responsibilities

 The responsibility for implementing and documenting safety procedures and training in DMSE laboratories lies with the faculty principal investigators (PI's) to whom the laboratory is assigned.
 The PI will typically assign an "EHS representative" for each laboratory to act as the day-to-day coordinator and reporter for that facility.

 Additional information on the specific aspects of laboratory safety and the management of this program within DMSE can be found in the DMSE Chemical Hygiene Plan.
 In addition, the Department has an Emergency Action Plan describing procedures to be carried out in emergencies.